AnaTaves/FindMonsters/README.md

 Live Link: https://sylrw.csb.app/

 ## About project
-  This repository was created for a ReactJS challenge.
+  This repository was created for a ReactJS challenge by [DIO](https://web.digitalinnovation.one).

   The application was made using the jsonplaceholder and fetch APIs.